deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="pending"></a>
-### Pending or non working features
+### Non working features
-* I2C eeprom not implemented yet.
-Internal flash storage is used.
-(1KB free needed)
+* I2C eeprom.
+Some boards have it, some doesn't.
+So internal flash storage is used for all.
-* RTC clock is not implemented and probably never will.
+* RTC clock.
+And probably never will.